Thousands brave rain during soggy start to RiverFest

-WICHITA, Kans.
+WICHITA, Kan.
 (KSNW) — Rain in the forecast certainly didn’t dampen the mood for the first day of Wichita’s biggest annual party.

 “The energy that is present is a lot of, it’s really exciting,” one festival-goer said.